 I gave him all the things he needed, quickly ran through what he needed to do then sat back and watched him get on with it.
 He had great fun filling the tray with compost, watering and making little planting holes in the compost with his fingers, dropping a pea seed into each one.
 Once the seeds were in the planting holes he carefully covered them with soil.
 I think he did a good a job, most importantly I also think he enjoyed it.

 We collected six scruffy ex battery hens (our very first hens) from a Bedfordshire based hen rescue called Free At Last, four years ago today.

 I’m really chuffed to announce that two hens from the original six that we collected are still here, still laying when the occasion takes their fancy and most definitely still scratching up the flower beds and chasing flies.

-April can be a mixed bag of weather, often unpredictable, making visits to the allotment (or garden) difficult if you don’t have a shed or greenhouse in which to retreat.
+April can be a mixed bag of weather and often unpredictable, making visits to the allotment (or garden) difficult if you don’t have a shed or greenhouse in which to retreat.
 Nights are chilly and frosts are still troublesome so don’t risk planting out anything tender.
 There’s plenty of things that you can be getting on with this month, such as sowing or planting hardy crops outside.
-If it’s particularly chilly where you are, try covering the areas of soil where you want to sow with cloches, warm soil makes for successful germination.
+If it’s particularly chilly where you are, try covering the areas of soil where you want to sow with cloches.
+Warm soil makes for successful germination.
 Keep a roll of horticultural fleece to hand, you never know when you may need it.